olcf/hands-on-with-summit/challenges/MPI_Basics/README.md

 ```

 This submission script will ask for 1 node with 4 MPI ranks and one rank on each core.
 Thus, the size (number of ranks) that gets passed to MPI is 4.
-If it succeeded, you should see the following output in the mpi_hello. output file:
+If it succeeded, you should see the following output in the hello.<job_id> output file:

 ```
 Hello from rank 3 of 4 total